 Each and every Binancian has the power to ensure that the community remains SAFU from bad actors, starting with maintaining regular habits that help keep accounts safe.
 With our organizational commitment toward preventing unauthorized activity and our community’s heightened sense of security, we can collaborate to create a more secure environment for cryptocurrency.

-1. Always use (2FA), preferably Google Authenticator.
+1. Always use Two-Factor Authentication (2FA), preferably Google Authenticator.

 Activating 2FA on your Binance account is a crucial first step toward securing your funds on Binance.
 Currently, we offer two options for 2FA: SMS and Google Authenticator.
 We recommend using Google Authenticator.
 While SMS 2FA may be more convenient, this increases the attack vectors that may be used to target your account (e.g. SIM swapping).

 Since June 2019, we have added support for hardware security keys such as the Yubico YubiKey.
 These devices securely grant access to your account when plugged in or paired wirelessly.
 This process is similar to traditional Two-Factor Authentication (2FA) methods, such as SMS (the weakest 2FA option) and Google Authenticator, but manual entry of a code is not required, which makes physical access to the device a necessity.

 2. Check the list of devices that have been authorized to access your Binance account.

 If you see any devices that you don’t recognize or no longer use, simply remove them.
 To do this:

 a) Log in to your Binance account and navigate to “My Account” on your browser or app.